Radbrad30/project2/content/blog/corey.md

-So enoguh about school and the amazing career that is planned ahead of me, lets talk about me outside of all the serious stuff. :laughing:
+So enough about school and the amazing career that is planned ahead of me, lets talk about me outside of all the serious stuff. :laughing:
 ![My dog Conner](/project2/images/conner.jpg)

 :dog: